ruthmoog/CV/README.md

 <details><summary>Good at spotting typographical errors</summary><p>

 I look out for errors and am good at spotting them.
-This attention to detail was a requirement of my job in print production at Springer Healthcare, where I was responsible for approving proofs of print books and conference materials.
-In my roles at BMC I would write and check online copy, and was called upon for proof-reading and checking HTML in my department.
+This attention to detail was a requirement of my job in print production at _Springer Healthcare_.
+I was responsible for approving proofs of print books and conference materials.
+In my roles at _BMC_ I would write and check online copy, and was called upon for proof-reading copy and HTML in my department.
 It's a useful skill for writing code!

 </p></details>
 <details><summary>Proactive approach to corrections</summary><p>